On Optimizing the Communication of Model Parallelism: Evaluation

 \subsubsection{Load balance}

 \textbf{Experiment setup.} We use microbenchmarks for the ablation study of load balance.
 The setup shares \S\ref{sec:eval:microbenchmark-multi-device-sender}'s.

 \textbf{Baselines.} We compare our load balance algorithm with two baselines.
 "Naive algorithm" just chooses the sender with lowest index as in \S\ref{sec:load_balancing} and sends to all receivers for each tile, and sends tiles by an arbitrary global order.
-"Load balance only" balances the size sent by each node and uses order generated by the greedy algorithm in \S\ref{sec:load_balancing}.
-Ours is the ensemble of DFS with pruning and the Greedy Search with Randomization.
+"Load balance only" balances the size sent by each node and uses order generated by the greedy algorithm in \S\ref{sec:load_balancing}. \sys is the ensemble of DFS with pruning and the Greedy Search with Randomization.
 We run both algorithms and choose the better result as the schedule to launch broadcasts.

 \textbf{Results.} There is only point-to-point communication in case 1 and 8, so all methods perform similarly.
 In case 2, "Naive algorithm" sends all tensors from the first node, leading to congestion.
 In case 8, there is only one broadcast to be launched and thus we have no opportunity to optimize order.
-In other cases, both "Naive algorithm" and "Load balance only" meet congestion, while ours can find the optimal order that avoids any send or receive node being idle.
+In other cases, both "Naive algorithm" and "Load balance only" meet congestion, while \sys can find the optimal order to avoid any send or receive node being idle.